2acoin/2acoin-nodejs-pool/README.md

-cryptonote-nodejs-pool
+2acoin-nodejs-pool (a fork of cyptonote-nodejs-pool)
 ======================

 High performance Node.js (with native C addons) mining pool for CryptoNote based coins.
 Comes with lightweight example front-end script which uses the pool's AJAX API.
 Support for Cryptonight (Original, Monero v7, Stellite v7), Cryptonight Light (Original, Aeon v7, IPBC) and Cryptonight Heavy (Sumokoin) algorithms.
+2acoin-nodejs-pool has been forked and modified specifically for support of mining 2ACoin ARMS.

 #### Table of Contents